 In conclusion, when it comes to different delivery options, as with life, variety is key.
 There is also always the right carrier service to go along with what a retailer is sending to their customers.
 What might be perfect for one retailer doesn’t necessarily fit with another.
 It is important to note that customers seek only a few things regarding deliveries of online orders; convenience, speed, reliability, cost…there are just so many ways to achieve these requests.

-Text by: Robert Fuller, Field Sales Manager, Consignor
+Text by: Robert Fuller, Business Development Coordinator, Consignor